EthieuRin/Final-semproject/README.md

 - Event creation and management
 - Online event registration
 - Email notifications for event confirmations
-- Modern, responsive design with smooth transitions and animations
+- Modern, responsive design with smooth transitions and animations.

 Purpose
 This project demonstrates how web applications can be built to solve real-world problems.